 - Sure, he has his popular The King James Bible- A Short History from Tyndale to Today But then you get his academic tomes like

 - A Textual History of the King James Bible, $112.
 (Cambridge, 2005.)

 This is the single best tool in your box.
 I can’t recommend picking up one (or several!) highly enough.
 That said, all translations are not created equal and there are tons out there.
 See my article in the next section.
 I don’t think LDS should feel any reluctance in supplementing our official KJV with individual study of other translations and original languages.
 Joseph Smith did it.

-- NKJV Cultural Backgrounds Study Bible– This exists in two versions, one with the New King James Version translation, which is basically an update to some of the archaic language of the KJV, but still has many of its problems.
-It also exists with the New International Version translation, which is highly problematic.
-The NIV is demonstrably biased; it cheats.
-So be sure to get the NKJV version.
+- This exists in several versions (different translations, same notes), but be sure to get the NRSV version.
 As you might guess from the title, the notes and essays focus on the cultural backgrounds, those things ancient audiences (likely) knew which moderns don’t.
 Review here.
 It’s edited by John Walton, an Evangelical scholar I like, and my understanding is that the notes and essays are derived or shortened from this stand-alone series.

 Hebrew-focused translations with notes oriented towards literary and language aspects of the text, like allusion, poetry, and wordplay.
 These are great, but lengthy, multiple volumes each.